 As you might imagine, no one sets out to be addicted to drugs.
 It happens for many different reasons and under just as many circumstances.
 Without placing blame on anyone specific we can site some of the endemic dangers involved in drug abuse in order to understand the broader topics and to push the balance of people willing to make a difference in society.

 It is routine for illegal drug dealers to add fillers to the drugs they sell; this is known as drug cutting.
-Drug cutting involves mixing a pure drug like heroin or cocaine with an inactive ingredient or an over the counter drug.
-And this contributes to myriad dangers across the board.
+Drug cutting involves mixing a pure drug like heroin or cocaine with an inactive ingredient or an over-the-counter drug.
+This contributes to myriad dangers across the board.
+Drugs that have been cut are even more dangerous than the pure form because they are unpredictable.
+The seriousness of the danger is shown by the mounting death toll from substance abuse.

 Prevalence of Drug Cutting